-But how do you choose between these two popular breeds with their singular appearance and loveable personalities?
+But how do you choose between these two popular breeds?
+Especially with their similar looks and loveable personalities?

-Although the Boston Terrier and the Pug have many similarities, there are also certain differences, and each breed has specific traits unique to them.
+While the Boston Terrier and the Pug have many similarities, there are also certain differences.
+Plus, each breed has specific traits unique to them.

-What they do have in common, though, are flat faces and short snouts, making them both brachycephalic breeds, a vital concern for any potential owner.
+What they do have in common, though, are flat faces and short snouts.
+This makes them both brachycephalic breeds.
+But this is a vital concern for any potential owner.

 In this article, we compare the Boston Terrier and the Pug by looking individually at their origin, temperament, size, and physical appearance.

-We also discover what they are both like to train, along with their exercise requirements and health issues.
+We also see what they are both like to train.
+Along with their exercise needs and health issues.

-So, if you want help deciding whether one of these dogs is right for you, keep reading!
+So, if you want help deciding if one of these dogs is right for you, keep reading!

 Boston Terrier vs Pug History

-The Boston Terrier first came about in England during the 1860s for dog fighting and is believed to be the result of cross-breeding White English Terriers with English Bulldogs.
+The Boston Terrier first came about in England during the 1860s for dog fighting.
+It is believed to be the result of cross-breeding White English Terriers with English Bulldogs.

-A dog named Judge was one of the first ever Boston Terriers who was purchased by an American and brought back from England to Boston, hence the name.
+A dog named Judge was one of the first ever Boston Terriers who was bought by an American and brought back from England to Boston.
+Hence the name.

-The Boston Terrier was further developed in the USA as a loving companion rather than a fighter and is now a popular choice of pet around the world.
+The Boston Terrier was further developed in the USA as a loving companion rather than a fighter.
+It is now a popular choice of pet around the world.

 The Pug’s history goes right back to ancient China some 2000 years ago.

-These flat-faced dogs were immensely popular with Chinese royalty who treated them with the utmost respect, even giving them their own small palaces and guards!
+These flat-faced dogs were very popular with Chinese royalty who treated them with the utmost respect.
+They even gave them their own small palaces and guards!

-The Pug was introduced to the rest of the world by Dutch traders during the 16th century and is now one of the most highly favoured breeds around.
+The Pug was introduced to the rest of the world by Dutch traders during the 16th century.
+This, too, is now one of the most highly favoured breeds around.